Well, it’s just about that time

 Hoo boy.

-Here’s how, with a few variations each year, it usually goes:
+Here’s how, with a few variations each

 So my mother feels compelled to remark.